chaosparrot/talon_hud/README.md

 		- [x] Add programming icons
 	- [x] Language poller
 	- [x] Focus icon
-	- [ ] Draw text in status bar again if no icon is found for programming language
+	- [x] Draw text in status bar again if no icon is found for programming language
-	- [ ] Fix initial status bar animation
-- [ ] Manage topics on widgets properly so that the poller state can be managed
+- [x] Manage topics on widgets properly so that the poller state can be managed
-    - [ ] Fix inconsistent topic registering / deregistering for single topic widgets vs multitopic widgets
+    - [x] Fix inconsistent topic registering / deregistering for single topic widgets vs multitopic widgets
-	- [ ] Fix topic deregistering if no content is available for it
+	- [x] Fix topic deregistering if no content is available for it
-	- [ ] Fix ordering of topics properly
+	- [x] Fix ordering of topics properly
 - [x] Remove single widget.topic variable
 - [ ] Make the HUD sort of reloadable by reattaching pollers, content etc
 - [x] Rework variables like the 'mode' check to use the new events